danielenapo/AI_unibo/Obsidian Uni/Neuroscience/Learning/Dopamine neurons.md

 The last 2 are essential for reinforcement learning.

 ## Experiments
+1) ==Rat brain stimulation==
-By looking at the rat's brain, the most rewarding effect came from directly exciting dopamine pathways (via electric stimulations in the brain).
+By looking at the rat's brain, the most rewarding effect came from directly exciting dopamine pathways (via electric stimulation in the brain).
+Even if it had to get electrocuted to press it, it would do it anyway until eventually dying by exhaustion.
 ![[Pasted image 20230531151857.png]]
+2) ==Monkey neuron monitoring==
 By giving food to a monkey and registering its neuronal activity (dopamine pathway), it's evident that the biggest response is given when the monkey first acknowledges the presence of food (reward)
 ![[Pasted image 20230531152332.png]]
 The firing rate can signal the **magnitude of the reward**: in the figure below, increasing amount of reward were given, and the firing rate increments with reward amount.